lauvergn/QDUtilLib/README.md

 Remove all files (executable, library, .mod, .o, build, documentation)

-To test the module, in TESTS directory, run
+To test the module (it is long), from the TESTS directory, run

 ```bash
 ./run_tests.sh